noemisonlieti/WaterCounter/README.md

 JavaScript Basics Project for the Full Stack Developer course at start2impact University

-### Description

-Water Counter is designed to help users stay hydrated and healthy by providing a simple and effective way to track and check their daily water intake.

 ### Technical requirements

 _The application must be developed with JavaScript._